-However, conflicting objectives often are only revealed through the intensity of an implementation measure.
-For example, a massive increase in biomass cultivation (replenishable raw materials/renewable energy sources) in agriculture can have negative effects on inter-sectorally networked fields of action (substance input $\rightarrow$ surface water/groundwater), nature conservation (monocultures $\rightarrow$ species diversity/landscape quality) or farming itself (monocultures $\rightarrow$ pests).
+However, conflicting objectives often are only revealed as a result of the intensity with which a measure is implemented.
+For example, a massive increase in biomass cultivation (replenishable raw materials/renewable energy sources) in agriculture can have negative effects on intersectorally networked fields of action (substance input \rightarrow surface water/groundwater), nature conservation (monocultures \rightarrow species diversity/landscape quality) or agricultural itself (monocultures \rightarrow pests).
 In urban areas, for example, the competition for land is already a limiting factor in rainwater management.
-Involvement of the potentially affected (conflict) partners in the planning of (sectoral) action programmes is essential.
+Involvement of the potentially affected (conflict-) partners in the planning of (sectoral) programmes of measures is essential.
 Regional coordination of biomass cultivation, for example, could alleviate further competition, e.g. for agricultural land in food production (Franck 2013).
-The objectives of water conservation can also be reconciled with agricultural interests if cooperation between water suppliers and farmers fosters the implementation and further development of water-conserving cultivation methods (UFZ 2017).
+The objectives of water suppliers and farmers fosters the implementation and further development of water-conserving cultivation methods (UFZ 2017).

-Water is a basic, universal medium which permeates not only the ecosystem, but almost all spheres of society.
+Water is a basic, universal medium is vital not only for the natural balance, but for almost all spheres of society.
 Thus, in the following subsections only a few examples of conflicting objectives that develop within the context of water management will be discussed.
 The list is by no means exhaustive.
 The sequence of the list does not follow any particular criteria nor does it reflect the intensity of the conflicts.